wengwenchao123/DDGCRN/README.md

 * pre-trained:  pre-trained model parameters

-## Usage Instructions for Hyperparameters:
+## Usage Instructions for Hyperparameters

 `days_per_week`: The time intervals for data collection vary across different datasets.
 Adjust this hyperparameter based on the time intervals of the dataset being used.
 For example, in the PEMS04 dataset with a time interval of `5` minutes, set this parameter to `14400/5=288`.
 Similarly, in the NYC-Bike dataset with a time interval of `30` minutes, set this parameter to `14400/30=48`.